etCeO/WbSrvrLb1Py/README.md

-# Prog-Assign-1-Web-Server
+# Web Server Lab

-- a GitHub repository where we can post and make edits to our first progamming assignment :)
+- Web server that handles one HTTP request at a time.
+WebServer.py accepts and parses the HTTP request, gets the requested file from the server’s file system, creates an HTTP response message consisting of the requested file preceded by header lines, and then sends the response directly to the client.
+If the requested file is not present in the server, the server sends an HTTP “404 Not Found” message back to the client.

 ----

 # AUTHOR INFO

 - Full Names: Ethan E. Lopez, Thomas Johnson, William Meyer, Karam Aboul-Hosn
-- Student IDs: 2425516
+- Student IDs: 2425516, 2437165
-- Chapman Emails: etlopez@chapman.edu, thjohnson@chapman.edu, wmeyer@chapman.edu, kboulhosn@chapman.edu
+- Chapman Emails: etlopez@chapman.edu, thjohnson@chapman.edu, wmeyer@chapman.edu, kaboulhosn@chapman.edu
 - Course Number And Section: CPSC-353-04
+- Course Name: Data Communication and Computer Networks
-- Assignment Or Exercise Number: Prog-Assign -1: Web Server
+- Assignment Or Exercise Number: Lab 1: Web Server Lab

 ## ERRORS